systemsecologygroup/TempSizeMod/Models/ModDev/README.md

 v3.1
 The modifications are:
-  - applying realistic mixed layer depth (MLD) profile
+  - applying realistic lake forcing (Greifensee) to the model - standard run

 v3.2.0
 The modifications are: